 |Max trace length||<3.93 in|

-WIFI communicates with the RK3328 chip through either SDIO or USB, while BT communicates with the RK3328 chip through UART or PCM interface.
+Wi-Fi communicates with the RK3328 chip through either SDIO or USB, while Bluetooth communicates with the RK3328 chip through UART or PCM interface.
 For SDIO PCB design, please refer to the design considerations for SDIO in section 3.3.1.
-BT communicates with the RK3328 chip through UART (up to 4Mbps), and the PCB layout for UART should also maintain the integrity of the reference layer as much as possible.
+Bluetooth communicates with the RK3328 chip through UART (up to 4Mbps), and the PCB layout for UART should also maintain the integrity of the reference layer as much as possible.

 For the PCB layout of I2S/PCM, the adjacent reference layers should be kept intact (the adjacent layers should be in the same plane) to avoid interference from other signals s,uch as power, and the lines should be isolated from GND on the same layer.